Aisle: Stadiums and outdoor arenas

 Sport stadiums and outdoor arenas frequently have several types of aisles, including aisles to purchase tickets for events, aisles to enter the main event area and aisles to go to seating.
 Stadium seating routinely is separated into sections by aisles.
 Seating rows are accessed by stairsteps.
 To promote safety, aisles commonly are divided by a handrail in the middle of the aisle.

 Stables and barns

 The floor plan of aisled barns resembles that of an aisled church.
 However, the nave in farm buildings is called an aisle thus a "three aisled barn".
 Aisled barns have the big barn doors on the gable end of the building giving access to the center aisle, often called the drive floor or threshing floor.
 The side aisles may be the same widths making the barn symmetrical or the aisle where animals were housed may be narrower which is apparent outside the barn because the barn doors are then off-center.
 The area between the posts, perpendicular to the aisles are called bays.
 In stables there is a stable aisle down the centre with individual stalls facing the aisle.

 Vehicles

+On vehicles, the aisle is more specifically a passageway for passengers to move along within the vehicle.